kisonecat/ximera-ios/converter/INTSTALLATION.md

 If you get an error then perhaps the configuration file for MuPDF has misidentified the architecture of the computer.
 You can fix this by making the changes describe below.
 The changes to the makeconfig file are underlined.
-If you are working with a 32bit Mac, then
+If you are working with a modern Mac, then

 `CFLAGS`
 and

 `LDFLAGS`

-should be set to -m32:
+should be set to -m64 in the file named Makerule.

-You can find makeconfig file inside the mupdf folder with the name makerule

 ```
-# Mac OS X build depends on some thirdparty libs
+# Mac OS X build depends on some thirdprty libs
 ifeq "$(OS)" "Darwin"
 SYS_FREETYPE_INC := -I/usr/X11R6/include/freetype2
 CFLAGS += -I/usr/X11R6/include